formkit/docs-content/_install/pro-nuxt.md

 ## Adding Pro Inputs

-Installing FormKit Pro is easy!
+Nuxt Installing FormKit Pro is easy!
 Here are the steps:

 #### 1. Get a Project Key